enwi/homeplusplus/README.md

 *  Windows: [Download](https://mosquitto.org/download/) and install/run exe

 ### Build Home++ backend
-Create a new folder inside the `backend` folder, in this example we are using `bin`
+Create a new folder inside the `backend` folder, in this example we are using `bin` as our 'binary' folder
 *  `cd backend`
 *  `mkdir bin`
+*  `cd bin`

 Then decide whether you want support for remote sockets (433MHz) aka use the remote socket API or not.
 If so run cmake like this: